Adige-Calculations/GNU-Linux-handbook/src/user_mangement.md

 sudo adduser <username>
 ```

-To give new user administrator privileges:
+To give administrator privileges:

 ``` sh
 sudo adduser <username> sudo    ## in debian based systems sudo adduser <username> wheel   ## in RHEL based system
 ```

-and then to elude the need to introduce the password each time you need to use super-user privileges, the command ```sudo visudo``` you can see and edit, the sudo configuration:
+then to elude the need to insert the password each time you need to use super-user
+privileges, excute the command ```sudo visudo``` and change its configuration file:

 ```sh
 ...